Summer 2024 admissions

 • 4 credits of Microbiology (including a lab component)

-• 3 credits of Statistics
+• 3 credits in Statistics

 • 3 credits of Human Growth and Development or Developmental Psychology